-Jacqui is the Founder and Leader of UK’s Women@ Amazon and has provided thousands of employees with resources to progress across all levels of business.
-She has steered the delivery of Amazon’s Flexible Working Guidelines in 2017 implemented across six countries and has lead Amazon’s mentoring schemes.
-Winner of the Worldpay Everywoman in Retail Ambassador Award, Jacqui supports Amazon’s Cambridge Development Centre and is the Co-Chair of the International Women’s Day Leadership Forum.
-Through the latter, she has facilitated forums as part of the Women in Silicon Roundabout (WISE) campaign for gender balance in science and engineering.
+Jacqui is the Founder and Leader of Women@ Amazon in the UK and has provided thousands of employees with resources to progress across all levels of business.
+She has steered the delivery of Amazon’s Flexible Working Guidelines implemented across six countries and development of Amazon mentoring schemes.
+Winner of the Worldpay Everywoman in Retail Ambassador Award, Jacqui has Co-Chaired the International Women’s Day Leadership Forum and facilitated multiple forums including those as part of the Women in Science and Engineering (WISE) campaign for gender balance.

 Jacqui launched and leads Amazon’s Women@ employee affinity group in the UK, providing thousands of employees with resources and activities to develop skills, manage their career and expand their network.
 She leads teams of Women@ employee volunteers to create and deliver initiatives that support gender diversity in recruitment, policy, community and learning and development.
 She advocated for and steered delivery of Amazon’s Flexible Working Guidelines, which are today in place across five EU countries.
 Across the last 12 months, she championed the development and launch of updated UK Parental Leave Guidelines.
 Jacqui initiated and led growth of Amazon mentoring schemes, including One-to-One Mentoring and Peer-to-Peer (P2P) Groups, where she steered automation of P2P mentoring management enabling increased participation by over 150% in 2019 to involve thousands of employees.
 She led Women@ input to launch the Amazon Amplify programme to increase the number of women working in tech and innovation and to inspire the next generation of women innovators.
 Amplify includes initiatives such as the Amazon Web Services Return to Work programme, which gives people who have not been in work a chance to come back to full-time employment with training and coaching on new cloud technology skills.
 Her leadership of such initiatives helped Amazon to be recognized as Female Tech Employer of the Year in the 2019 Women in Tech Awards, and supported Amazon’s first place ranking in the LinkedIn UK Top Companies 2019 list.